Monday, May 11, 2026

 There are two parts.

-The 1st part of this has to do with our being creatures (finite) and not the Creator (who is infinite).
+The 1st part has to do with our being creatures (finite) and not the Creator (who is infinite).
 Even though we are like God in many significant ways we are not God.
 This is not a blindness per se but more a limitation as created beings.

 The 2nd deals with our rebellion to our creaturehood i.e. to our limits.